-Pardis Sabeti is a Broad Institute Member and a leader in the Broad’s Infectious Disease and Microbiome Program.
-She is also a professor at the Center for Systems Biology and the Department of Organismic and Evolutionary Biology at Harvard University, a professor in the Department of Immunology and Infectious Disease at Harvard School of Public Health, and a Howard Hughes Medical Institute Investigator.
+Pardis Sabeti is an institute member of the Broad Institute of MIT and Harvard and a leader in the Broad’s Infectious Disease and Microbiome Program.
+She is also a professor at the Center for Systems Biology and the Department of Organismic and Evolutionary Biology at Harvard University, a professor in the Department of Immunology and Infectious Disease at Harvard School of Public Health, and a Howard Hughes Medical Institute investigator.

 Sabeti is a computational geneticist whose lab develops powerful methods and tools for advancing genome biology and medicine.
 She has created some of the most widely used algorithms to mine our genome for instances of human adaptation, and created powerful molecular tools to elucidate their underlying biology.
 She has contributed to widely varying fields — such as viral sequencing, information theory, rural disease surveillance, and education efforts in West Africa — to create comprehensive approaches for detecting, containing, and treating deadly infectious diseases.
 The microbes she studies include Lassa virus, Ebola virus, Zika virus, Plasmodium falciparum malaria, and Babesiosis microtia.
 She has invested in capacity building and education, enabling the first diagnosis of Ebola in Sierra Leone and Nigeria, training over fifty African scientists through summer-long educational programs, and establishing genome centers in West Africa.